catid/snowshoe/README.md

 at a higher Turbo Boost frequency under load, which varies unpredictably.
 The median of 10,000 measurements is taken, and repeat measurements indicate that they are accurate to ~100 cycles.
-I was able to demonstrate that the Sandy Bridge cycle counts on my laptop and desktop matched with TB off.
+I was able to demonstrate that the Sandy Bridge cycle counts on my laptop and desktop matched with TB off, which validates the benchmarking methodology.

 + To disable TB on Mac, use [DisableTurboBoost](https://github.com/nanoant/DisableTurboBoost.kext) (included under ./tests)
 + To disable TB on Windows, edit the BIOS settings.